-There will be five exams, including the Final Exam.
-Exams will be approximately 40 questions long, and the first four exams will be weighted equally when calculating the total exam grade; the Final Exam will be weighted more heavily and calculated into the total course grade independently.
+There will be four exams.
+Exams will be approximately 40 questions long and will be weighted equally when calculating the total exam grade.
 If you are absent from class the day on which an exam is occurring for 'unexcused reasons,' then you may not have the opportunity to complete the exam and, thus, could receive a grade of zero.
 If you have an excused lateness or absence, then you will be able to take a make-up exam.